maksyche/useful-theory/calculus/README.md

 ![Secant Line](secant_line.gif)

+In the example above, we calculated the average rate of change on the interval $[a, b]$.
+Now **let's give these values some real-world meaning**.
+Let's consider I went for a walk and this **graphic shows a distance from me to my home over time**. $y$ denotes a distance in kilometers and $x$ denotes time in hours I spent walking *(ignore that the graphic doesn't start at 0; let's assume I started the timer before actually going out)*.

+So, the average rate of change of the distance I walked on the interval from the 4th hour of my trip until the 6th hour is approximately $0.734$.
+What's the average rate of change of the distance? **It's speed**.
+This means that my average speed at this interval was approximately $0.734 km/h$.

 ### The Instant Rate of Change (Derivative)

 The idea of the **instant rate of change** (which is also called a **derivative**) is similar to the